 We believe it is ineffective and wasteful to spend over a billion dollars on corrections without supporting a reentry infrastructure.
-Especially in light of the criminal justice reform legislation pending at the State House, and in line with the goals of protecting public safety and supporting some of our most challenging individuals, we urge you to help provide adequate funding to keep Brooke House open.
+Especially in light of the criminal justice reform legislation pending at the State House, and in line with the goals of protecting public safety and supporting some of our most challenge individuals, we urge you to step up and help provide adequate funding to keep Brooke House open.